kchu14/Animator/Animator/resources/README.txt

 CHANGE LOG Assignment 6-7
 -Added the controller class and interface to allow the view to pass inputs to the model.
 The controller then updates the view with the new model information.
+We made this change because the new assignment allows for modification of the model.
+The user is allowed to mutate the model in this assignment so we needed a controller To pass the necessary modifications to the model to be changed.

 -Added implementation for the add / remove shape and motion methods in our modelImpl class.
 Also added a modify motion method.
 These methods were added to support editable view functionality.
+We fully implemented these methods because the assignment finally specified the full Functionality.
+We were able to mutate the model according to the user now.

 -Added several methods to motion class that mutate the motion so that's endings /  beginnings match the given motion.
 We did this because we wanted the flexibility of keyframes while